 Finally, while cost should be a consideration, how telematics will solve your immediate business challenges and help add to the bottom line is the crucial point.
 By focusing on the solution’s ROI potential, you will have a good chance of convincing your company leadership that telematics is the right direction for the fleet and the entire company.

-While you’re preparing your telematics ROI case, start with free quotes from top suppliers at Businessfleet.com.
+While you’re preparing your telematics ROI case, start with free quotes from suppliers at HDT sister publication Businessfleet.com.